nsidc/vagrant-vsphere/README.md

 ```

 This command needs to be run in vagrant-vsphere build directory so that vagrant can find the gem.

+### Potential Intallation Problems

+The requirements for [Nokogiri](http://nokogiri.org/) must be installed before the plugin can be installed.
+See Nokogiri's [tutorial](http://nokogiri.org/tutorials/installing_nokogiri.html) for
+detailed instructions.

+The plugin forces use of Nokogiri 1.5.10 to prevent conflicts with older versions of system libraries, specifically zlib.

 ## Usage